 You’re welcomed into Restaurante Tin Tin by a cutout of the titular boy and his dog.
 The theme continues a little way into the restaurant, with comic strips on the menu and Tin Tin murals on the walls, but from there the decor gets more eclectic.
 There are inspirational slogans in broken English, a tv playing telenovelas next to a Catholic shrine, and a giant banner of a burger in the back.

 The menu is equally quirky.
-We try Guatemala’s take on Indian food, complete with samosas made from slices of toast pressed together around the edges, like a creative version of Smuckers Uncrustables.
+We try Guatemala’s take on Indian food, complete with samosas made from slices of toast pressed together around the edges.
+They’re like a creative version of Smuckers Uncrustables.
 While the food isn’t great, I have to give this place bonus points for a weird experience.

 This is THE expat hangout spot and probably the best place in town to chat in English over a burger.
 The owner spends summers running state fairs in America and winters in San Pedro, where he’s also host to Smokin Joe’s all-you-can-eat BBQ every Sunday.
 We were there to try the grilled cheese followed by a slice of pecan pie… Mmm, simple comfort food.